We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Acne patches work on dry skin and open wounds.
 A person may notice after removing the sticker that the affected area is smaller and less inflamed.

-Additionally, wearing the patches helps prevent people from touching their acne, which can make it worse.
+Additionally, wearing the patches helps prevent people from touching their acne, which can worsen it.
 The patches also help prevent UVB light from reaching the skin.
 According to an

 There are many acne patches on the market.
 Below are some options a person may consider.